truj1ll0/mkdocs-help-center/docs/classy-live/mobile-app.md

 Event admins can use the app to easily check-in attendees, add payment methods, and edit attendee details.
 Plus, you can use Stripe's Reader M2 to add attendee payment methods at check-in.

-!!! example "Want to participate?"
+!!! example "Sign up for this beta program is currently closed"

-    <a href="https://learn.classy.org/classy-live-mobile-app-closed-beta.html">Sign up</a> to join the beta program for the Classy Live Mobile App and Reader M2 Closed Beta.
+    This feature will soon be released for an open beta.
+Stay tuned and we'll update you when it is available to sign up again.

 ## M2 card reader